 This Batman is broken.
 Years of fighting and loss has taken it’s toll as this corrupted force of nature bends his environment to suit his weary and violent state of mind.
 The visuals and age of this Dark Knight were always inspired by The Dark Knight Returns, so why is anyone surprised when he’s vengeful and willing to cross the line?
 There could never be enough of BvS’s Batfleck kicking ass, so more time with the warehouse fight is welcome, but extra scenes correctly do nothing to change him.

 They do change Superman.
-I find it hard to believe that Snyder’s intention was to make him appear mopey and unhelpful.
-Whose idea was it to cut a scene of him helping people?
-Such decisions were idiotic and harmful, undermining Cavill’s performance.
-Superman as every right to feel conflicted and hurt after killing the last known member of his race.
-Yet despite that, and facing rising public backlash he still tries to be a symbol of hope who will always help.
+I don’t feel it was ever Snyder’s intention to make the Man of Steel appear mopey and unhelpful.
+The additional editing that took place on Snyder’s cut was idiotic and harmful, seriously undermining Cavill’s performance.
+This Superman has every right to feel conflicted and hurt after killing the last known member of his race.
+Yet despite that, and facing rising public backlash, he still tries to be a symbol of hope.
+Additional scenes explain both more of his personal situation, and the reasons why he didn’t see a bomb right beside him.
+Knowing that he’s been deceived, and that his enemy knows him extremely well, makes his doubt all the more realistic.

-I’m standing up for this film but I’m not oblivious to it’s faults.
+I may be standing up for this film but I’m not oblivious to it’s faults.
 Luthor is too much.
 We didn’t need the Batmobile chase when Batman just ends up following the tracker anyway.
-The nightmare sequence is cool but extraneous, as is the Flash from the future.
-We didn’t need videos of the future League and we didn’t need Doomsday.
-Did we need Wonder Woman?
-She comes across well but a leaner cast, with more focus on the actual ‘versus’ might have been better.
+The nightmare sequence is extremely cool but alongside future Flash only serves to confuse matters.
+We didn’t need to see the League, and we didn’t need either Doomsday or him killing Superman.
+Wonder Woman came across very well, but the film should have focused more on how Batman, Lex, and the world view Superman, and his response to that.

 Batman v Superman: Dawn of Justice is almost a trilogy on it’s own.
 Sure it’s dark and sullen, but that’s the point!
-Both characters, and the world they inhabit, are going through massive upheaval in terms of their world view and aren’t sure how to deal with it.
+The characters and their world are going through upheaval and aren’t sure how to deal with it.
 The film is part of the story of how everyone moves forward.
 Marvel has created a highly successful template that audiences have responded strongly to; it’s not surprising that something so different discouraged people.
 But again, if you know Snyder, and you’ve seen Watchmen, is there much here that should surprise you?

 Batman v Superman is not for everyone, and it’s far from perfect.
 But it’s worth defending.